- Information of Users Under Age 13 is Treated Differently

 We strive to protect the confidentiality, security and integrity of the personal information we collect from children and adults.
 We have put in place physical, electronic and administrative procedures to safeguard and to help prevent unauthorized access to and maintain the security of personally identifiable information collected through this site.
 This information is maintained on secure servers and is accessible to authorized personnel only on a "need to know" basis.

-VI.
-NOTICE OF CHANGES TO THIS POLICY
+VIII.
+CHANGES TO THIS POLICY

-VII.
-FOR MORE INFORMATION
+X. FOR MORE INFORMATION

 ePals Legal Department